 How different sample types must be preserved before and during the transportation is described under specifics of each diagnostic test indicated above.

-Our sample reception is open Monday to Friday from 8.00 to 18.00.
+Our sample reception is open Monday to Thursday from 8.00 to 18.00 and Friday from 8.00 to 17.00.
 We recommend that frozen samples are sent at the beginning of the week, to avoid delays in delivery over the weekend.
 All samples must be sent with relevant completed forms to:

 Dr. Ausrine Areskeviciute